 What To Do (Bites)

-Do we really think we’re born to remember that we have to buy summer shoes for the kids in May before they’re out of stock?
+Do we really think women are born to remember that we have to buy summer shoes for the kids in May before they’re out of stock?
 Or sign up for soccer before the registration deadline?
 There may be both social and biological explanations for the disparity between men and women on the topic of anticipation.
-However, the more convincing explanations are more “nurture” than “nature”—women learn to do this less rewarded work, while men often don’t even see it because it’s taken care of.
-We, without realizing it, often perpetuate this disparity.
-Sometimes we think they just don’t get it, and we handle it without even revealing the “work” that they don’t see.
+However, the more convincing explanations are more “nurture” than “nature”—women learn to do the less rewarded work, while men often don’t even see it because it’s taken care of.
+Women, without realizing it, can perpetuate this disparity by thinking partners just don’t get it, never revealing the “work” that isn’t seen.